kazitor/loan-manager/log.md

 # Blog log
 The task this program is being written for requires a log of progress.
 It follows, you might be interested in it.

+## 2018-07-27
+Rather than passing a bunch of parameters to the `__init__`s of the `Loan` classes, I've started a separate `Term` class to contain the relevant fields.
+At the moment it just takes a start and end date and copies them, but later it will do validation on those dates and also allow for a compounding period, and possibly also methods for things like next period, time until end, etc.

 ## 2018-07-12
 GUI is being painful, unsurprisingly.
 I had to resolve an issue with the `grid` method not being chainable, i.e. it doesn't return the object it was called on (or anything for that matter).